 They Gave the Crowd Plenty Fun also explores factors which have challenged cricket’s position as a social force for the current descendants of the Windrush generation.
 Colin Babb also reflects on his life, with a dose of humour, as a second generation West Indian boy in 1970s/1980s Britain.

 They Gave the Crowd Plenty Fun is available for book retailers from Turnaround Publisher Services.
+Telephone: 020 8829 3000.

-Check out your local bookshop for They Gave the Crowd Plenty Fun.
 If your local bookshop doesn’t have They Gave the Crowd Plenty Fun in stock — ask for it!